-Why Your Brand Voice is Failing in the AI Era
+The Definitive Guide to Brand Consistency in the AI Era

-- AI causes fragmentation: Using multiple AI models across distributed teams dilutes your unique brand voice.
+- Using multiple AI models across distributed teams produces generic, robotic content that dilutes your unique identity.

 Your brand is your most valuable asset.
 It isn’t just your logo or your color palette; it’s your voice.
 It’s the way you speak to your customers — whether you’re authoritative, playful, empathetic, or disruptive.